 Prior to the Tribulation Period Jesus will rapture His church (see 1 Thessalonians 4:13-17; 1 Corinthians 15:51-52).
 In Matthew we read that some will be taken, some left behind (36-41).
 How about you, are you ready for the Rapture.
 A life that’s watching and working for Jesus demonstrates a life that believes in Jesus.
 Those who mistreat people and are only concerned with eating and drinking – do not have true faith in Christ, will not only be left behind, but they will be judged for their sin.
 The Temple was destroyed in A.D.
 70, just as Jesus said, and He is indeed coming again!

-Continuing the context of His return, Jesus shares a couple of extremely insightful parables concerning the Kingdom of Heaven.
+Continuing the context of His return, Jesus shares two dextremely insightful parables concerning the Kingdom of Heaven.

 The first parable likens His return to a wedding feast.
 In those days the groom would gather His bride and bring her to His home for a 7-day celebration.
-In the parable, Jesus shows that five guests were ready for His coming, and five were not.
+In the parable, Jesus shows that five virgins (perhaps bridesmaids) were ready for His coming, and five were not.
 The difference between them was the oil – and oil is symbolic of the Holy Spirit.
 There are many who profess to be Christians, they might even attend church, but they’re not truly born-again.
-These people do not have the Holy Spirit and when Jesus comes they will be left behind; even though they think they have the right to enter-in, they don’t.
+These people do not have the Holy Spirit and when Jesus comes, they will be left behind; even though they think they have the right to enter-in, they don’t, that “door” will be closed.
 In that day Jesus will speak the most horrible words they will ever hear, “Assuredly, I say to you, I do not know you.”

 At the end of the Tribulation Period, Jesus will return to judge the nations and separate the sheep from the goats.
 This judgment is for those who have survived the Tribulation Period – the righteous “sheep” on His right hand, will enter into the Millennial Kingdom.
 The cursed “goats” on His left hand, will be cast into the “everlasting fire prepared for the devil and his angels.”